nlalert/Lexer/README.md

 ## To Build `TermProjectLexer.java`
 You must have [JFlex](https://jflex.de/) installed on your machine.

-Then use this command to send flex file be read by JFlex to generate Java code.
+Use this command to send `.flex`/`.lex` file to be read by JFlex to generate Java code of a lexer:
 ```sh
 jflex <file_name>
 ```

-In my case:
+Example:
 ```sh
 jflex KiwiLexer.lex
 ```